NexTechFusion/rawen/README.md

 ### Disclaimer:

-rawen is a highly experimental project to discover the potential of AI in desktop applications.
-It should form a foundation for further research and development on our main project.
+Rawen is a highly experimental project to discover the potential of AI as a desktop copilot.
+It should form a foundation for further research and development on our main objective.

 The code may be spaghetti but AI will fix this in the future.